Miracloon/pflotran-documentation/user_guide/cards/process_model_cards/general_card.rst

 XMOL_REL_UPDATE_INF_TOL <float>
  Specify a maximum relative change in mass fraction of solute in the aqueous phase over a given timestep.

+NO_STATE_TRANSITION_OUTPUT
+ Removes state change outputs, (9): State Transition: 2 Phase -> Gas at Cell    23331', on the screen.

 Examples
 --------
 ::